ryemislam/single-gpu-passthrough-wiki/9b)-FAQ.md

     &lt;vendor_id state="on" value="randomid"/>
     &lt;frequencies state="off"/>
   &lt;/hyperv></pre>
+  You can also checkout the documentation of VRChat about this: [https://docs.vrchat.com/docs/using-vrchat-in-a-virtual-machine](https://docs.vrchat.com/docs/using-vrchat-in-a-virtual-machine)
 </details>
 <details>
   <summary>My VM is having some slowdowns, what can I do to mitigate this?</summary>